Sales-Cloud-Consultant Exam Questions With Explanations

 Explanation:

-Create a record-triggered flow in Setup > Flows on the Opportunity object.
+Create a report on the Accounts object.

 Reference: